Introduction

 "That never changes.
 But, you grow used to it."

 "I hate what I'm putting people I care about through.
 There's all these things I'm doing.
 It's like I keep jumping from flower to flower.
-People see the busy little bee but don't understand all the seeds I'm making."
+People see the busy little bee but don't understand all the seeds I'm making.
+They only see the honey."

 "The most perfect choices will always require sacrifice.
 You are beginning to face that reality for the first time."

 "It's so strange, I used to be so proud of showing off my abilities.
-I have my Degree, and my PhD.
-Every event till now has been carefully orchestrated, probabilities prodded.
+I have my Degree and my PhD.
+Every event till now has been carefully orchestrated and the probabilities prodded.
 I displayed abilities in front of just the right person, at just the right time.
 It's felt forced, not who I really am.
-It's like all my choices are scripted."
+It's like all my choices are scripted and I'm just the actor."

 "You have made good choices," the voices affirmed, "choices that were yours.
 You wrote the script."

 "I guess it's just business as usual.
-I just wish I wasn't all so dependent on me.
+I just wish it wasn't all so dependent on me.
 There's so much on my shoulders.
-It feels very lonely knowing the only person who really understands is a future version of myself," I admitted.
+It feels very lonely knowing the only person who really understands is a phantom future version of myself," I admitted.

-AFTER BREAKFAST, MATT, Jennifer, and I climbed into the van, driven by a hotel employee for an airport run.
+THE NEXT DAY, after breakfast, Matt, Jennifer and I climbed into the van, driven by a hotel employee for an airport run.
 At the airport, we boarded a Cessna 208 configured for six passengers and cargo.
-It was a quick bumpy flight to the small Addison airport north of Dallas.
+It was a quick, bumpy flight to the small Addison airport north of Dallas.

-"Glad to be back here Blake, and congratulations on your deal with Tandy.
+"Glad to be back here, Blake, and congratulations on your success over the past year.
 I'm here because I want to run an idea past you.
 What do you think of merging with another software company or two?"
 I responded.

 "I don't know, we are successful enough now that we don't need to do so.
 What are you thinking?"
 Blake asked.

-"I want to keep Civilization here, but why does this merging software companies make sense?"
+"I'd want to keep Civilization here, it is the flagship for Open Pascal.
+Why does this merging of software companies make sense?"
 Blake asked.

 "I see the business logic.
 Who are you thinking of going to?"
 Blake said.